zarishbilal/trekcanada/README.md

 "ymin": 6569815.87936587,
 "xmax": -12796365.6213477,
 "ymax": 6867369.05726533,
 Which is mostly Alberta.
-This app will go through further updates to cover all Canada
+This app will go through further updates to cover all Canada soon.

 ## Tech Stack